project-meucci/thimm.github.io/docs/Farmerama/Cereal-episode-2-nature-hates-uniformity.md

 ---
-title: 'Cereal', Episode 2: Nature hates uniformity
+title: Cereal Episode 2 Nature Hates Uniformity
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-12-01)